Gunwi County

-Gunwi County (Gunwi-gun) is a county in Daegu Metropolitan City, South Korea.
+Gunwi County is a county in the Daegu Metropolitan City in South Korea.

 Incorporation into Daegu

 Prior to June 30, 2023, Gunwi County was part of the North Gyeongsang Province.
-As per legislation promulgated on January 3, 2023, the county was incorporated into Daegu Metropolitan City in July 1, 2023.
+Under legislation enacted on January 3, 2023, the county was incorporated into Daegu Metropolitan City on July 1, 2023.

-Incorporation into Daegu was made as per Gunwi County's demand in exchange for allowing Daegu International Airport to be moved to Sobo-myeon, Gunwi County.
+The incorporation was carried out at the request of Gunwi County, in return for permitting the relocation of Daegu International Airport to Sobo-myeon, Gunwi County.